Chapter III: Ljubljana

-An event organised in a cooperation between Scientific Knowledge Services, Central Technological Library at the University of Ljubljana (CTK), National and University Library of Slovenia, University of Maribor and University of Primorska University Library
+An event organised in cooperation between Scientific Knowledge Services, Central Technological Library at the University of Ljubljana (CTK), National and University Library of Slovenia, University of Maribor and University of Primorska University Library

 Scientific Knowledge Services and its partners are introducing an exciting series of Workshops in Central Europe on the theme of Open Science.
 The purpose of the Workshops is to introduce the concept and values of the Open Science agenda to new communities.